 This Practice Statement does not change any requirements in SB-FRS Standards or introduce any new requirements.
-A Statutory Board that chooses to apply the guidance in the Practice Statement is permitted to apply it to financial statements prepared with immediate effect.
+A Statutory Board that chooses to apply the guidance in the Practice Statement is permitted to apply it to financial statements prepared from 2 August 2019.

-See paragraphs 15-15A of SB-FRS 34.
+41 See paragraphs 15-15A of SB-FRS 34.